pashazzz/citation-cards/README.md

 - Settings
     - switcher, is need to display on the top of main screen the one favourite citation, by default - true
     - choosing the tags from which the citations will display on the widgets, by default - all
+    - access to archived citations - another screen, with rightward swipe to recover, and leftward - to delete
     - light/dark/automatic mode
     - language
     - about info